 Top 3 drivers for AI emergence in banking

 Traditionally, for the United States, AI was solving financial crime challenges including, FX manipulation or alignment of manipulation affecting trillion-dollar instruments globally.
-Rather than driving innovation, the objective was to understand the language at scale and its nuance way of solving complex problems.
+Rather than driving innovation, the objective was to understand the language at scale and its nuanced way of solving complex problems.
 Today, the region boasts strong AI platforms for collateral trading, automating a lot of these processes.
-Big players from the JP Morgan, Stanley, Goldman Sachs, they are all investing billions each year in a deal.
+Big players from JP Morgan, Stanley, Goldman Sachs, are all investing billions each year in a deal.